 So, what changes will come to how we handle building materials?
 Greener products with a focus on being safer for tenants in homes?
 Products that generate less waste on jobsites and in production?
 We’re already seeing that, and it’s not really disruptive.

 If Amazon can figure out how to do large building materials – plywood, lumber, trusses and other hard to ship items – it will disrupt the marketplace, but it’s not going to surprise anyone.

 My thought is that the next innovation isn’t so much on where we will buy building materials, but how buyers make decisions.
 Product isn’t getting cheaper, either – so it’s on buyers to make informed decisions to deliver the best value to their businesses.

 For the last 100 years plus, building materials have been subject to the same procurement model.
 Product is manufactured, shipped to a dealer or a distributor, purchased for installation, delivered to the job, and used.
 The expectations of what salespeople do in the industry has been packaged, repackaged, and refreshed for decades…without really changing anything.

 Don’t get me wrong – faces and names change, brands innovate and improve products – but at a basic level most building material salespeople sell product without selling the value.
 To understand the value, the salesperson needs to understand the customers’ business model and priorities.

 To that point, most buyers purchase based on price and familiarity without really looking at the overall impact of their decisions on the business from 10,000 feet.
-They do their job and meet their goals, are paid based on securing the lowest price.
+They do their job and meet their goals, get paid based on securing the lowest price.
 They bonus from staying on schedule and below budget and that’s what they prioritize.
 Overall value and ROI to the business as a whole don’t factor in past their paycheck.